Sustainable cloud servers: what is green cloud storage?

 Energy sources like wind and solar power are particularly popular due to their reliability.
 To store the energy they collect, data centres will house large battery banks.
 This allows them to store excess energy for times when new energy cannot be generated (e.g. during the night or when there is little wind).

 Most major cloud providers have already pledged to move to 100% renewable energy or carbon-neutral energy sources in the future, and they’re taking steps to use cleaner energy in the present.
-For example, Google Cloud has pledged to run their business on carbon-free energy at all times by 2030, and Google has already matched 100% of its energy consumption with renewable energy in 2017.
-Both Microsoft and Amazon Web Services aim to use 100% renewable energy in their data centres by 2025.
+For example, Google Cloud has pledged to run their business on carbon-free energy at all times by 2030, and Google already matched 100% of its energy consumption with renewable energy in 2017.

 2. AI and machine learning

-Another innovative green solution is to use AI and machine learning algorithms to optimise energy usage.
+Another innovative sustainable cloud storage solution is to use AI and machine learning algorithms to optimise energy usage.
 Since data centres consume so much energy, increasing energy efficiency is a vital part of reducing their environmental impact.

 One of the most resource-intensive processes in data centres is keeping the servers cool 24/7.
 This usually requires a huge amount of energy for powering large cooling systems, but Google has managed to reduce its data centre cooling bill by 40% using its DeepMind AI.
 Machine learning technologies can study current operations and identify ways to get the same performance out of a smaller amount of energy by eliminating inefficiencies.